YarnSpinnerTool/YarnSpinner/Documentation/README.md

 (This space left intentionally blank)

+### Linux

+As Unity for Linux is currently not available in final release, we are not actively pursuing this platform however we are very enthusastic about this future prospect.

 ## Extending Tarnspinner
 For information on how to extend Yarnspinner's functionality, please refer to the [Extending Yarnspinner](Extending.md) document.